gloveboxes/prompt_flow_workshop/docs/index.md

 ### VS Code code first support

-There is now a [Prompt Flow extension for VS Code](https://marketplace.visualstudio.com/items?itemName=prompt-flow.prompt-flow) to build your LLM apps, this extension makes it easy to use version control systems like `git` as well as collaborating with others.
+There is now a [Prompt Flow extension for VS Code](https://marketplace.visualstudio.com/items?itemName=prompt-flow.prompt-flow) to build your LLM apps; this extension makes it easy to use version control systems like `git` as well as collaborating with others.

 <!-- ### Why streamlining LLM Ops with Prompt Flow